nf-core/test-datasets/README.md

 ### Sampling procedure

-Although chrX had already been sampled from these fastq files we also further sub-sampled them for improved speed of testing.
+ChrX fastq files we further sub-sampled to improve speed of testing.

 1. The example command below was used to sub-sample the raw paired-end FastQ files to 50,000 reads (see [seqtk](https://github.com/lh3/seqtk)):